 Amazon to sell Hyundai vehicles online starting in 2024

-Customers will be able to shop for, equip and buy a car at Amazon.com
+Customers will be able to shop for, equip and buy a Hyundai car at Amazon.com, said a dealer

 Customers will be able to shop for, equip and buy a car at Amazon.com and schedule delivery through a local Hyundai dealer, the companies said.